SparkPost Alternative

 | Compliance requirement updates | Reactive | Reactive | Proactive - enforced ahead of industry changes |

-| Bot Detection API | ✗ | ✗ | ✓ 20+ proprietary datasets |
+| Bot Detection API for third-party tracking data | ✗ | ✗ | ✓ 20+ proprietary datasets, subject to vetting |

 | Phishing protection | Basic | Basic | ✓ Real-time + security team alerts |